deoflores/Portfolio_Projects/Exploratory Data Analysis with SQL/README.md

 ## Objectives

-For this analysis, let us suppose that the Sakila management wants to get a clearer picture on how their business's performance.
+For this analysis, let us suppose that the Sakila management wants to get a clearer picture on their business's performance.
 And as such, they have asked the following questions:

     1. What are the top rented films and their sales?
     2. How much is the revenue per genre?
 Which genre sells the best?